 Treating each unit, apartment, or office space as a self-contained environment entails an integrated design of a wall system to meet the necessary internal and external wall requirements.

 The recommended design includes a fluid-applied vapor-permeable air barrier membrane, flashing membranes and a multi-functional compressed tape as an all-in-one sealing system.

 When tested at Tremco's Sustainable Building Solutions Test Facility, this holistic approach to wall system design surpassed even Passive House standards.

-Tested in accordance with ASTM E283, air leakage was 0.023 cfm/ft² @ 75 Pa with an air exchange rate of 0.35/hour @ 50 Pa, well within even the stringent passive house standard of 0.6 or less.
+Tested in accordance with ASTM E283, air leakage was 0.023 cfm/ft² @ 75 Pa with an air exchange rate of 0.35/hour @ 50 Pa, well within even the stringent Passive House standard.

 Sound transmission loss, the difference between the sound level in the source room and the receiving room, is measured at specific sound frequencies and used to arrive at the Sound Transmission Class (STC) rating.
 The higher the STC rating calculated, the quieter it is in the receiving room.

 ASTM E90 Standard Method for Laboratory Measurement of Airborne Sound Transmission testing was also done to determine the sound rating with and without open cell polyurethane foam compressed tape as the sealing system used in the ½" slots of the acoustical assembly.